Which place is cheaper, Porto or Bucharest?

 Bucharest is becoming an appealing option for foodies.
 Many Romanian recipes have been passed down through the generations and they still use traditional flavors.
 You'll see some German or Hungarian influences, but the flavors are still uniquely Romanian.
 Popular dishes include ciorba (tripe soup), cabbage rolls, and mici (grilled meat rolls).

-Bucharest has an active nightlife scene for those who seek it out.
+If you're looking for night time activities Bucharest has a few options to choose from.
 The city has come to life with its party scene, with many bars and clubs that you can choose from.
 There are rooftop bars, chic dance clubs, and cozy pubs where you can pass the evening.
 You'll find most of the upscale clubs in the northern part of the city, with a more casual scene found in the downtown areas around Universitate and Romanā.

-Many people head to Bucharest to see the old town.
+Bucharest has an old town worth visiting.
 The old town dates back to the 15th and 16th centuries, with much of the historical charm seen in the architecture.
 Many of the buildings have been restored, but others are still awaiting repairs.
 This gives the area a sense of authenticity that you often miss in other old towns.

 Shopping is a popular activity in both Porto and Bucharest.